Secoura/eventgen/README.md

 The `config.yaml` file holds all the config for EventGen.

 ```
+# This is the template to use to generate events
+template: web/combined

 # This is the start time of the events that are generated
 # It has to follow the format specified in the example below
 # If the start time is not configured, it defaults to the current time